benedikt-weyer/streamline-scheduler-webpage/INTEGRATION.md

 ### 4. User Flow

-1. User clicks "Sign in with Streamline Account" in Scheduler
+1. User clicks "Sign in with Plandera Account" in the application
 2. User is redirected to the auth server (this application)
 3. User logs in or registers
-4. User is redirected back to Scheduler with a session token
+4. User is redirected back to the application with a session token
-5. Scheduler validates the token with the auth server
+5. Application validates the token with the auth server
-6. User is authenticated in Scheduler
+6. User is authenticated in the application

 ## Security Considerations